 5 essential business videos you should have before you do a brand video

-Brand videos can play a strong role in establishing corporate values for customers, but they are often expensive exercises that require high degrees of stakeholder involvement, (which takes time and adds costs,) and lack a clear pathway to measure conversions and ROI.
+A Brand video can play a strong role in establishing corporate values for customers, but they are often expensive exercises that require high degrees of stakeholder involvement, (which adds costs,) and lack a clear pathway to measure conversions and ROI.

 They are often produced to fill a form gap ( We need some video on our website!!), when in fact video should be used to fill a content gap (We need to show customers how to better use our widget!!).